Kotigobba 2

-Kotigobba 2 is a 2016 Indian action drama film directed by K. S. Ravikumar, who co-wrote the script with T. Sivakumar, and produced by Rockline Venkatesh and M. Babu.
+Kotigobba 2 is a 2016 Indian action film directed by K. S. Ravikumar, who co-wrote the script with T. Sivakumar, and produced by Rockline Venkatesh and M. Babu.
 It is shot simultaneously in Kannada and Tamil languages, with Tamil version titled Mudinja Ivana Pudi.
 The film stars Sudeepa, alongside Nithya Menen, P. Ravi Shankar, Nassar, Mukesh Tiwari, Sharath Lohitashwa and Prakash Raj.
 The music was composed by D. Imman, while the cinematography and editing were handled by Raja Rathinam and Praveen Antony.

 Despite the title, the film is not a sequel to the 2001 film Kotigobba and is a namesake sequel.

 The Kannada-Tamil versions of the film was released on 12 August 2016 coinciding with the 2016 Varalakshmi Vrata, where it received positive reviews from critics and became a box office success.
 A sequel titled Kotigobba 3 was released on 2021 in which Sudeepa, Prakash Raj and P. Ravi Shankar reprise their roles from the previous film.